-Once hired, they will receive Service of Process on behalf of your Pennsylvania LLC and then forward it to you by mail at any address you’d like.
+Once hired, a Registered Agent Service will receive Service of Process on behalf of your Pennsylvania LLC and then forward it to you by mail at any address you’d like.
 Most will also scan and email your documents, or upload them to your online account.

-If you need to hire a Commercial Registered Office Provider in Pennsylvania, we recommend Northwest Registered Agent ($125/year).
+If you need to hire a Commercial Registered Office Provider in Pennsylvania, we recommend Northwest Registered Agent ($125 per year).

 Are there risks if you, a friend, or family member are your LLC’s Pennsylvania Registered Agent?

 Additionally, if a process server is unsuccessful in reaching your LLC’s Registered Agent about a lawsuit (they’ll try a few times), a court case can proceed in your absence and you might not even know about it.
-Worse, the court could place a judgment against you if you aren’t there to defend yourself.
+Worse, the court could enter a default judgment against your LLC if you aren’t there to defend yourself.

 A few reasons a process server might not be able to reach your LLC’s Registered Agent:

-Hiring a Commercial Registered Office Provider (CROP) is a more reliable setup and gives you the freedom to take vacations and not worry about changing your Registered Office Address with the state if you move.
+Hiring a Pennsylvania Registered Agent Service is a more reliable setup and gives you the freedom to take vacations and not worry about changing your Registered Office Address with the state if you move.